-It must be said that very few Episcopal parishes have unanimously declared their desire to become Anglican Use Catholics but several hundred Anglican priests have completed training and been ordained as Catholic priests, even those who are married.
+It must be said that very few Episcopal parishes have unanimously declared their desire to become Anglican Use Catholics but several hundred Anglican priests have completed training and have been ordained as Catholic priests, even those who are married.

-For those who are against this trend, there is now a well established mechanism to move into the Catholic Church.
+For those who are against this trend, there is now a well-established mechanism to move into the Catholic Church.